SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us001/01.requirements-engineering/Readme.md

 * List of existing skills
 * Error messages
-* Success of secundary opeations
+* Success of secondary operations
 * Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)